Source-Oriented Medical Record Format: Overview and FAQ

 Source-oriented patient medical records organize patient data chronologically by service or specialty.
 Nursing staff, physicians, dieticians, and other care providers document patient progress and health outcomes according to their specialized and unique treatment plans.

-For example, a respiratory therapist may document a patient’s decreased breathing rate and increased ventilatory machine needs while a dietician records data on a patient’s nutritional status and caloric requirements.
-In the electronic health record (EHR), these service notes are organized in chronological order, usually with the newest note listed first, and older notes toward the bottom of the list.
+To get a better idea of what this looks like in practice, let’s discuss a simplified source-oriented medical record example.
+A respiratory therapist documents a patient’s decreased breathing rate and increased ventilatory machine needs while a dietician records data on a patient’s nutritional status and caloric requirements.
+In the electronic health record (EHR), these service notes are organized in chronological order, usually with the newest note listed first.

 Each provider tracks patient progress on their unique plan of care and documents recommendations for future treatment based on whether they’re meeting service-specific benchmarks.
-Because a patient’s health status changes frequently during treatment or hospitalization, these source-oriented notes require periodic updating and revision.
+Because a patient’s health status changes frequently during treatment or hospitalization, these source-oriented notes require periodic updates and revisions.

 How Do Source-Oriented Medical Records Compare to Other Charting Methods?